QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

   - Open a Jupyter notebook within the downloaded notebooks
   - Install the necessary packages in a Julia REPL with `using Pkg; Pkg.instantiate()`

 At that point, you could directly move on to the {doc}`julia by example <../getting_started_julia/julia_by_example>` lecture.

 However, as we strongly recommend becoming familiar with VS Code as a transition towards using more advanced tools and to support better software engineering workflows, so consider walking through the rest of these instructions.

+Alternatively, you can simply install Julia, VS Code, Git, and the Julia extension for VS Code and use the notebooks {ref}`directly without an installation of Python  <running_vscode_kernel>`.

 ```

 For those with little to no programming experience (e.g. you have never used a loop or "if" statement) see the list of [introductory resources](intro_resources).